nanddeepn/code-samples/MSTeams/yo-teams/basic-bot/README.md

 Generate a Microsoft Teams application.

-This bot responds to the user queries for [SPFx web part as MS Teams messaging extension](https://github.com/nanddeepn/code-samples/tree/master/SPFx/WebParts/spfx-ms-teams-messaging-extension).
+This bot responds to the user queries for [SPFx web part as MS Teams messaging extension](https://github.com/nanddeepn/code-samples/tree/master/SPFx/WebParts/spfx-ms-teams-messaging-extension) by returning the planet information.

 ## Getting started with Microsoft Teams Apps development